pepopowitz/tdd-workshop/module-5ab/README.md

 * If the distance is less than 10, it should return trails within a mile of the value passed in.
 For example, if the value passed in is 3, it should return results from 2 to 4 miles long.
 * If the distance is more than 10 but less than 20, it should return trails within 2 miles of the value passed in.
 For example, if the value passed in is 15, we should see results from 13 to 17 miles long.
-* If the distance is more than 20, it should rturn trails within 3 miles of the value passed in.
+* If the distance is more than 20, it should return trails within 3 miles of the value passed in.
 For example, if the value passed in is 24, we should see results from 21 - 27 miles long.

 **Hint**: You'll be implementing this feature in the `/module-5ab/api/trails/controller.js` file.